-The English name arose around 1850.
+The English name originates from around 1850.
 In an English park, which had specimens of this tree, a visitor jokingly remarked that it would “puzzle a monkey to climb that tree” – referring to its stiff, spiny leaves.
 The name ‘monkey-puzzle tree’ stuck to this day.

 The genus Araucaria belongs to an ancient group of conifers, which evolved in an era, before the ancient continent Gondwanaland began to separate.
 In those days, the distribution of Araucaria was limited to what is presently the southern hemisphere, and today members of the genus are found in South America, Australia, New Zealand, Norfolk Island, and New Caledonia.

-We roam a wonderful forest, containing a large number of giant and ancient trees.
+We roam a wonderful forest, which contains a large number of giant and ancient trees.
 The largest pehuén in the park, called Araucaria Madre (‘Mother of the monkey-puzzle trees’), is c.
-1,800 years old, 50 metres tall, and has a diameter of c.
-210 centimetres.
+1,800 years old and c.
+50 m tall, with a trunk diameter of c.
+210 cm.
 Another very large tree species is the coigüe (Nothofagus dombeyi), one among ten species of southern beeches in Chile.